manuelcasanova/socialTemplate/README.md

 *** Posts Feature ***

 The app includes a social posting feature similar to a Facebook wall, where users can create posts to share with others.
 These posts can be reacted to (e.g., likes) and commented on by other users.
 Comments themselves can also receive reactions.
 To maintain a respectful environment, both posts and comments can be reported as inappropriate.
 Moderators have the ability to review reported content and determine whether it violates community guidelines.
 Importantly, moderators do not delete posts or comments — instead, a warning message is displayed to inform viewers that the content has been flagged, allowing them to proceed with discretion.
 Users retain full control over their content and may delete their own posts or comments at any time.
 All moderation actions are logged, including who reviewed the report, what decision was made, and when.
 Admins can access this moderation history, including a list of reported content and its status.

+*** Translations ***

+The app supports internationalization (i18n) to provide a multilingual experience for users.
+It automatically detects the user's preferred language from the browser settings and adjusts the interface accordingly.
+In addition, users can manually select and modify their preferred language from the profile section, independent of their browser's default language.
+Currently, the app offers translations in English, Spanish, and French, with English used as the fallback language when no match is found.
+This localization functionality ensures a more accessible and personalized user experience across different regions and language preferences.

 *** App Settings ***